a-anand/microsoft-graph-docs/concepts/team-changenotification-channels.md

 ### Subscribe to changes in any channel at tenant level

-To get change notifications for any change in channel's property across any channel in tenant, subscribe to `teams/getAllChannels`.
+To get change notifications for any change in channel's property in any channel or any channel creation or deletion across tenant, subscribe to `teams/getAllChannels`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions